Atomic-Lemur/stock_hero/README.md

 ### ABOUT
 --------------------
-This is a super basic stock fantasy game.
+This is a super basic stock fantasy game written in a day.
 This particular iteration does not utilize any database, but is instead a dead simple session based game with just two classes.
-The whole thing is made just slightly with the use of the [Materialize framework](http://materializecss.com).
+The whole thing is made just slightly nice looking with the use of the [Materialize framework](http://materializecss.com).

 ### FEATURES
 --------------------
 * fake stocks with prices that move up and down randomly
-* random events that drive prices
+* random events that drive prices up or down
-* buy and sell a portfolio of stocks
+* portfolio tracking to buy and sell a portfolio of stocks

 ### Installation
 --------------------